Campus Safety and Protocols

 - Individuals are required to check in before entering the facilities, including temperature checks and health screening

-- Face masks will be required
+- Face coverings required in SAC

 - Capacity is limited to 15 individuals per facility

 Keep an eye out for more information about campus activities and outdoor/virtual intramural options, intramurals and recreation activities will start as of the spring 2021 semester.
 Please reach out to Jason Cooper for questions regarding intramurals.

 - Social distancing protocols should be adhered to at all times